bshastry/bshastry.github.io/_posts/2017-08-03-Inferring-Program-Input-Format.md

 sys     0m0.024s
 ```

 Naturally, it's a lot faster because we already know some things about the input format.
+Of course, more information may be gathered such as the context in which certain tokens are used, the order in which they are used and so on.
+You may read how this can be done in the paper linked below.

 ## Results

+Statically generated dictionaries may make fuzzing campaigns more effective.
-Of course, this works better for applications that parse highly structured inputs such as file format and network parsers.
+These dictionaries are particular suitable for fuzzing applications that parse highly structured inputs such as file format and network parsers.
+For example, we found over 15 zero-day vulns in network parsers due to the use of dictionaries alone.
+Having said that, understanding where they won't help might help one decide if using one is desirable.
-Can it find crypto bugs faster?
+Can it find bugs in the non-parser code path faster?
 No, because knowledge of input format is irrelavant for bugs not in the parsing code path.
-However, for parsers, this approach has worked out quite well.
+Will a smart fuzzer not find these bugs by itself?
+That is unlikely.
+Good fuzzers usually eventually find the same bugs.
+However, dictionaries can support them by triggering these code paths much faster so that a fuzzer may "focus" on other interesting code paths.
-You can read the [full paper][5] (to be published in Springer proceedings of RAID'17) and form your own opinion.
+You can read the [full paper][5] (to be published in the proceedings of RAID'17 by Springer) that this work produced and form your own opinion.

 [Part 1][1] \| [Part 2][2] \| [Part 3][3]